NOC-MDP/ReSow-Ceeds-V4/docs/UserGuide.md

 > **NOTE: Third party or download-able layers can only be added by administrators following instructions in admin guide**

 ## How to use:
 CEEDS comprises of a map base layer that takes up the whole browser window.
-Overlaid on this are two panels, the left containing the layer toggles and other options hidden in sub menus and the right which is not usually open unless a feature is selected.
+Overlaid on this are two panels, the left containing a stack of collapsed menus and the right which is not usually open unless a feature is selected.
 There are also various controls on the bottom right of the map screen for drawing and deleting polygons, navigating the map and searching for locations.
+The bottom left is reserved for legends if enabled for specific layers.

 ### Description of User Interface

 #### Map view
-This displays a map of the world, by default the tool opens over NW Europe but the user can pan and zoom to anywhere in the world.
+This displays a map of the world, by default the tool opens over the UK but the user can pan and zoom to anywhere in the world.

 <div align="center">
 <img src="assets/default-map.png" alt="Default Map of CEEDS Tool">